syslogic/cloudbuild-android/README.md

 - name: gcr.io/cloud-builders/docker
   id: 'gradle-build'
   waitFor: ['kms-decode']
   ...

 ````

 # Conclusion

-- Utilizing Firebase App Distribution as the final build step might also be an option.
+- Firebase App Distribution is support by the Cloud Build service account, when assigning the "Firebase App Distribution Admin" role.

 # Also see